My Thai sweet chili sauce recipe has an irresistible combination of sweet and heat for dipping spring rolls, potstickers, chicken, shrimp, & more!

 No, it’s got a really nice balance of sweet, heat, and tang, with a little umami in the background.
 For such a simple sauce, it’s got a lot going on!

-ingredients you’ll need for this Thai sweet chili sauce recipe
+Thai sweet chili sauce ingredient notes

 - rice wine vinegar